The Nervi Football Stand that Swindon almost got

-Knowing that I have a passing interest, that’s by no means expert, in architecture, someone tagged me on Twitter the other day a with a link to a fabulous article.
+Knowing that I have a passing interest in architecture, someone tagged me on Twitter with a link to an article.

 ‘Florence, Rome, Swindon: How the Grand Master of Italian Stadium Design Nearly Made His Mark in England’.
 The article had my interest piqued.

 Below is an extract from it.
 Do follow the link above and read the whole thing.
 It’s fascinating stuff all about the Nervi football stand that Swindon never got.